-Toddlers develop speech at different times.
+Toddlers develop speech at different times and there are different ways to encourage speech development in toddlers.
 These 5 simple toddler speech delay exercises help give your child an extra boost to encourage speech development.

 This post is a sponsored post by Speech Blubs.
 All opinions are my own.

 5 Toddler Speech Delay Exercises to Encourage Speech Development

 When Talie was born she had a lip tie, but we did not know it for a long time.
 She didn’t have trouble eating or anything so we did not start realizing the symptoms of lip tie until she was getting her teeth and beginning to talk.

 When she began speaking her words didn’t quite sound right, but we thought she would grow out of it.

 We initially thought it could possibly be because of her pacifier addiction.
 So we addressed that and let time pass a bit more to see if things would change.

 As time passed we realized that there were many sounds she could not make.
 So we knew we needed to work with Talie and her speech by doing toddler speech delay exercises to help her learn to develop her sounds properly.

 As we all know, there are lots of different activities toddlers have to choose from during the day, so making sure we encouraged speech development in fun and interactive ways.